 There are many reasons for the occurrence of night sweats.
 Below we discuss ten of the most common reasons for this pesky problem.
 For whatever reason you, family members or friends suffer from night sweats, moisture wicking pajamas offer a natural solution to the problem.

 Menopause starts as the ovaries fail to produce an egg every month.
 This in turn interrupts the regular pattern of the hormone cycles, and gradually leads to the somewhat chaotic and long-drawn out shutting down of the reproductive system.
-With this shut down, the hormones begin to fluctuate dramatically resulting in all kinds of menopausal symptoms which include insomnia, night sweats and hot flashes to name a few.

 So you thought that women were the only ones to be effected by age related hormonal changes?
 Low levels of testosterone in men has been reported to cause a male form of menopause called Andropause.
 Some of the symptoms include loss of libido and potency, nervousness, depression, impaired memory, the inability to concentrate, fatigue, insomnia, hot flashes, and night sweats.
 Many men suffering from Andropause have found relief with some of the following therapies: